One train an hour.

 We walk down the High Street again, to the seafront, and past the long, long lines of painted beach huts.
 We watch men with wispy hair rising in the wind, balancing precariously on one leg on the sand, struggling to get the other leg through a pair of underpants under a towel held rigidly tight.

 “I think I’ll take a walk to the toilets,” says a father.
 “Anyone coming?”

-Back on the bikes, we peddle through Suffolk yellow fields.
-The dull drone of a combine harvester that can be seen, far away on the horizon, flicking wheat dust in the air.
+Back on the bikes the next day, we peddle through Suffolk yellow fields.
+The dull drone of a combine harvester that can be seen far away on the horizon flicking wheat dust in the air.
 Flint churches, half-timbered farmhouses, deep-hedges.